dwhiffing/fury/content/nato/ca/navy/body.md

 <img src="/assets\images\nato\ca\navy\image3.jpg" style="width:3.21181in;height:2.49444in" />

-**The Steamers:** The ships the Halifax class was replacing were all commissioned in the late ‘50s or early ‘60s and were of marginal capability at best.
+**The Steamers**: The ships the Halifax class was replacing were all commissioned in the late ‘50s or early ‘60s and were of marginal capability at best.
 Representing four different classes these 14 ships were all due for retirement after over 30 years of hard use in the North Atlantic or North Pacific.
-Essentially they remained active as life support systems for very effective towed array variable depth sonars (VDS) and the Sea King Helicopter carried on Annapolis and St Laurent classes (6 Ships).
+Essentially they remained active as life support systems for very effective towed variable depth sonar array (VDS) and the Sea King Helicopter carried on Annapolis and St Laurent classes (6 Ships).